-The Medicine Division prides itself in offering staff an exciting working environment in a range of specialities where staff receive continuous support in their personal and professional development.
+The Medicine Division prides itself in offering staff exciting working environments in a range of specialities where staff receive continuous support in their personal/professional development.
 We are a forward looking Division where safety and care is paramount and we are continually striving to be the best in all our specialities and deliver the highest standards of care possible.

 Specialised Medicine includes:

 - Respiratory Wards on both sites plus the Non-Invasive Ventilation Critical Care Unit, Ward 222 at Royal Stoke.

 - Gastroenterology Ward and Endoscopy Units at Royal Stoke and County Hospital.